Coordination Event Detection and Initiator Identification in Time Series Data: Methods

+\textit{Network density} of the following network serves as the measure of the extent of coordination over all time series pairs (by Def.~\ref{CoorDef}, during the coordination interval {\em every} pair has a following relation.)
+We can use this observation to identify times of \textit{approximate coordination}.

-Together, these intervals are one coordination \emph{event}, represented by the 3-tuple of time indices $(i,j,l)$ (sharing index $j$).
-The collection of coordination events is a set $C$.
-The total interval of the event, $(i, l)$ are non-overlapping in $C$, and $|C|$ denotes the total number of 3-tuples.
-For the remainder of our framework, we measure leadership only on these events in set $C$.
-To reduce the number of intervals which might be generated near the threshold $\lambda$, we apply a greedy merging of nearby coordination intervals (taking the range from the $\mathrm{DTW}$ warping band window $\beta$).
+Given a time series of network densities, denoted by $\mathrm{d}$, over a dynamic following network $G^*$, and a density threshold parameter $\lambda$, the time interval $[t_i,t_j]$ is a $\lambda$-coordination interval if $\mathrm{d}(t) > \lambda$ for \emph{all} $t \in [t_i,t_j]$.
+The \textit{pre-coordination interval} of coordination $[t_i,t_j]$ is the interval $ [t_k,t_i-1]$, where the discrete derivative $\mathrm{d}(t) -\mathrm{d}(t-1) \geq 0$ for all $t \in [t_k,t_i-1]$.
+Together, these intervals are one \textit{coordination event}, represented by the 3-tuple of time indices $I=(t_k,t_i,t_j)$.
+The collection of coordination events is a set $C=\{I_l\}$.
+All complete event intervals $[t_k, t_j]$ are mutually disjoint in $C$, and $|C|$ denotes the total number of 3-tuples.
+Fig.~\ref{fig:CoorEvent} illustrates the definition of a \emph{coordination event} as a pair of time intervals.
+To reduce the number of intervals generated near the threshold $\lambda$, we apply a greedy merging of nearby coordination intervals (taking the range from the window size $\omega$).